Buratai To Soldiers: We Must Be Proud Of Our Nation | Leadership Newspaper

 Buratai To Soldiers: We Must Be Proud Of Our Nation

-The Chief of Army Staff (COAS), Lieutenant General Tukur Buratai has implored officers and men of the NA to feel proud of their noble/patriotic roles in their struggles to protecting the nation’s sovereignty and integrity.
+The Chief of Army Staff (COAS), Lieutenant General Tukur Buratai has implored officers and men of the Nigerian Army (NA) to feel proud of their noble/patriotic roles in their struggle to protect the nation’s sovereignty and integrity.

-Buratai gave the charge while speaking at the closing ceremony of the Army Headquarters Transformational Leadership Workshop 2019.
+Buratai gave the charge while speaking at the closing ceremony of the 2019 Army headquarters transformational leadership workshop in Abuja.

-He said the military must do everything possible to fish out those bad eggs whose willingness to lead or follow has waned causing setbacks in military operations
+He said the military must do everything possible to fish out those bad eggs whose willingness to lead or follow has caused setbacks in military operations

-According to the COAS, – “the NA is already working to evolve and institutionalize formal mentoring frameworks to compliment the informal system.
+According to the COAS, “The NA is already working to evolve and institutionalise formal mentoring frameworks to compliment the informal system”.

 He expressed gladness that the workshop has clearly shown to everyone that the Personnel have great reasons to be proud of their nation.

-In statement by the Acting Director Army Public Relations Col Sagir Musa, the General Buratai said the long standing culture of service, sacrifice and honour in the NA has been reaffirmed in the various life lessons and examples of colleagues – serving, retired or late – whose stories were highlighted during the workshop.
+In statement by the Acting Director Army Public Relations Col Sagir Musa, General Buratai said the long standing culture of service, sacrifice and honour in the NA has been reaffirmed in the various life lessons of both serving, retired or late colleagues whose stories were highlighted during the workshop.

-The culture noted should reinvigorate and motivate soldiers as transformational leaders for selfless service to the nation.
+He noted that the culture should reinvigorate and motivate soldiers as transformational leaders for selfless service to the nation.

-He stated that the Army under his leadership has ensured that it take advantage of technology as force multiplier in all operations.
+He stated that the Army under his leadership would utilise the available technology as force multiplier in all operations.

 MOST READ